olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Login vs Compute Nodes
 ----------------------

 Recall from the System Overview that Frontier contains two node types: Login and Compute.
 When you connect to the system, you are placed on a *login* node.
 Login nodes are used for tasks such as code editing, compiling, etc. They are shared among all users of the system, so it is not appropriate to run tasks that are long/computationally intensive on login nodes.
-Users should also limit the number of simultaneous tasks on login nodes (e.g., concurrent tar commands, parallel make
+Users should also limit the number of simultaneous tasks on login nodes (e.g., concurrent tar commands, parallel make).

 Compute nodes are the appropriate place for long-running, computationally-intensive tasks.
 When you start a batch job, your batch script (or interactive shell for batch-interactive jobs) runs on one of your allocated compute nodes.